swipetech/swipe-wallet-light/README.md

-# swipe_wallet
+# swipe_app

-A simple white label wallet from Swipe
+A new Flutter project.

 ## Getting Started